How to Supercharge Your Podcast Metadata

 Do different listening platforms have different metadata fields?

 Yes, yes they do.
 For example, what is called “author” on one listening platform might called “host” on another.
-Usually this does not cause any problems because the data in RSS feed automatically gets put the right information in the field, even though the field has a slightly different name. 😅
+Usually this does not cause any problems. 😅

 While your hosting platform does automatically send out metadata to listening platforms through an RSS feed, it is not a bad idea for you to go to each listening platform individually to see if you need to tweak anything manually.
 Once you tweak something manually, the change should stick even for new episodes.

-While you are there, see if the individual listening platform has has a guide document to show you how optimize your metadata for their particular site.
+While you are there, see if the individual listening platform has has a guide document to show you how strengthen your metadata for their particular site.

 First, and maybe most importantly, the Google robots read your metadata. 🤖

-If you optimize the metadata for your podcast, Google will put you closer to the top of the search results… but more on this later.
+If you optimize the metadata for your podcast, Google puts you closer to the top of the search results… but more on this later.

 Second, listening platforms’ own robots.
 Just like Google, listening platforms look for keywords to figure out what to suggest to people who are searching for specific content.